-Known as the “sandwich flat”, an Executive Condominium (EC) is a public-private housing hybrid catered for middle-income Singaporeans who don’t qualify for an HDB flat due to the income ceiling cap, but still consider private condominiums too expensive.
+Executive Condominium (EC), known as the “sandwich flat”, is a public-private housing hybrid catered for middle-income Singaporeans who don’t qualify for an HDB flat due to the income ceiling cap, but still consider private condominiums too expensive in Singapore.

-ECs are developed and sold by private developers but are subsidised by the government.
+Executive Condominium (EC) units are launched and sold by private developers but are subsidised by the government.
 Buyers can take Central Provident Fund (CPF) grants to pay for an EC bought from a developer.
-As such, while they have condo-like attributes such as swimming pools, gyms, clubhouse and better design, they are cheaper compared to private condos.
+As such, while they have condo-like attributes such as swimming pools, gyms, clubhouse and better design, they are cheaper compared to private condominium.

 However, once ECs hit their 11th year, they will be privatised – and that’s when they truly shine; because now you can sell it to a bigger pool of buyers, including foreigners.